How much could I be earning? Using Occupational Employment and Wage Statistics data during salary negotiations

 Find your occupation

 Each occupational profile not only contains the average (mean) wage for the occupation, it also shows the wage distribution, which provides information on the spread of the wages.
 Percentile wages, including the 10th, 25th, 50th (median), 75th, and 90th percentiles, indicate how much the wages vary for an occupation.
-For example, 10 percent of workers earn wages below the 10th percentile and 90 percent earn more than the 10th percentile.
+For example, 10 percent of workers earn wages at or below the 10th percentile and 90 percent earn at or more than the 10th percentile.
 Eighty percent of workers earn wages between the 10th and 90th percentiles.
 The chart below shows the mean wage and the wage distribution for four different occupations.

 Where an individual’s wage should fall within the national distribution depends on a number of factors.
 Of course, experience and education are factors.
 Someone new to the field may expect wages near the 10th or 25th percentile, whereas those with more experience and education could expect wages near the 75th or 90th percentile.
 In addition, location is a very important factor in determining where you might fall in the wage distribution, and in many cases the industry also plays a role.